kasey/prysm/CONTRIBUTING.md

 ## Maintaining CHANGELOG.md

 This project follows the changelog guidelines from [keepachangelog.com](https://keepachangelog.com/en/1.1.0/).

-All PRs with user facing changes should have an entry in the CHANGELOG.md file and the change should be categorized in the appropriate category within the "Unreleased" section.
-The categories are:

--  `Added` for new features.
--  `Changed` for changes in existing functionality.
--  `Deprecated` for soon-to-be removed features.
--  `Removed` for now removed features.
--  `Fixed` for any bug fixes.
--  `Security` in case of vulnerabilities.
-Please see the [Security Policy](SECURITY.md) for responsible disclosure before adding a change with this category.
+In order to minimize conflicts and workflow headaches, we chose to implement a changelog management strategy that uses changelog "fragment" files, managed by our changelog management tool called `unclog`.
+Each PR must include a new changelog fragment file in the `changelog` directory, as specified by unclog's
+[README.md](https://github.com/OffchainLabs/unclog?tab=readme-ov-file#what-is-a-changelog-fragment).
+As the `unclog` README suggests in the [Best Practices](https://github.com/OffchainLabs/unclog?tab=readme-ov-file#best-practices) section, the standard naming convention for your PR's fragment file, to avoid conflicting with another fragment file, is `changelog/<github user name>_<PR branch name>.md`.

 ### Releasing